Roosevelt Bridge

 What We’re Doing

 A new proposed four-lane bridge will be built near the existing structure to better serve travelers now and into the future.
-Key design enhancements will include: raising the bridge approximately 10 feet to improve long-term resiliency to extreme weather events, widening the roadway, adding lighting and updating safety features.
+Key design enhancements will include: improving long-term resiliency to extreme weather events, widening the roadway, adding lighting and updating safety features.
 Once complete, the new bridge will ensure a safer and more reliable route between southern Oklahoma's communities.

 What This Will Accomplish